paymentspring/example-ruby/Readme.md

 To have the transactions show up in your PaymentSpring dashboard, replace the public/private keys with your own.

-For complete documentation, checkout out [https://www.paymentspring.com/docs/api/rest](https://www.paymentspring.com/docs/api/rest)
+For complete documentation, checkout: [https://www.paymentspring.com/docs/api/rest](https://www.paymentspring.com/docs/api/rest)

 Run this app by: